nim-lang/Nim/lib/system_overview.rst

 `system` module.
 Function names in the tables below are clickable and will take you to the full documentation of the function.

-The amount of available functions is much larger.
+There are many more functions available than the ones listed in this overview.
 Use the table of contents on the left-hand side and/or `Ctrl+F` to navigate through this module.

 Strings and characters